 By Pastor Robert Forsberg

-Pastor Robert Forsberg is from Light of Christ Lutheran Church in Fairborn and a guest columnist.
+Pastor Robert Forsberg is retired from Light of Christ Lutheran Church in Fairborn and a guest columnist.